matitaviola/SE2_Thesis-Management/client/Tests/Manual_tests.md

 ```
 - Login as usr:david@docenti.polito.com psw:d100003
 - Click on the "Proposals" tab
-- Go to first row and click edit on [proposal 3]
+- Go to first row and click edit on [Architectural Innovation in Software Development]
 - should be seen proposal details as below:
 Title
 Supervisor